NorthernMechatronics/tflm_digits/README.md

 ### Poor alignment

-This may not necessarily be coming from TFLM but rather from the microcontroller.
+This may not necessarily be coming from TFLM but rather from the module.
 Ensure that you add **alignas(8)** at the beginning of the model's definition:

 ```
 alignas(8) const unsigned char model_name = {